 Workers can suffer numerous injuries on the job, including falls from heights, being crushed by a powerful machine and severe burns after an explosion.

 Indeed, these situations can result in devastating injuries.
-However, an injury-causing event need not be blatantly catastrophic as these examples are to affect workers.
+However, an injury-causing event need not be blatantly catastrophic to affect workers.
 In fact, even small movements can take a toll on a person’s health when they are repetitive.

 Types of repetitive stress injuries

-Repetitive stress injuries (RSIs) are injuries that occur when someone makes the same movement over and over, stressing the muscles, nerves and tendons.
+Repetitive stress injuries (RSIs,) also known as overuse injuries, are injuries that occur when someone makes the same movement over and over, stressing the muscles, nerves and tendons.
 Over time, these actions can cause increasingly bad and painful damage to the area.